 As the School Shop trades separately from the School, parents are required to settle bills directly with the Shop.

-The School currently runs bus services for day pupils from the surrounding areas, including the Prep School.
+The School currently runs bus services for day pupils from the surrounding areas.

 Transport is also available to and from airports at the start and end of each term and the cost of this will be added to the School account.
 Taxi fares or private car mileage to stations, dentists, doctors etc can be added to the end of term invoice.